If you’ve been put off by the idea of growing beetroot because of memories of vinegary slices in salads, think again.

 Give the soil a good soak after you have sown your seeds.

 You can start off your beetroots indoors as well to get ahead, so we also show you how to do this in our guide about growing beetroot from seed.

 Start sowing indoors in late February.
 Modular trays work well.
 Fill the tray with fine seed compost.
 Then put two seeds or a cluster of seeds (whichever of the two methods described above you prefer) in each module and add a layer of compost.

 Water the tray well and keep it in a greenhouse, cold frame or sunny windowsill.

 Don’t be impatient – the seedlings can take up to three weeks to come through.
 After three to four weeks, you can plant out your beetroot seedlings.
 And give them a good soak.

 Growing beetroot from seed means you get healthy, strong plants, but there are still some things you should do to keep them in good condition and produce a good root crop.

 A consistent amount of water is what you should aim to provide.
 Dryness will make your beetroots woody, but a sudden deluge of water will make them split, or encourage leaf growth rather than root growth.
 A little and often is best.

-You should aim to pick the beetroots when they are about 2 inches in diameter.
-Don’t cut off the leaves; twist them off instead to avoid breaking the skin by accident.
+You should aim to pick the beetroots when they are about the size of a cricket ball.
+To harvest, pull out the roots by holding on to the foliage close to the root.
+Don’t cut off the leaves; twist them off about 5cm (2in) above the root instead to avoid breaking the skin by accident.

 If your beetroots have white rings inside when you cut them, you’ve left them too long!
 Pick alternate plants as you need them, leaving the remainder a little more space to grow.